Updated: Oct 31, 2021

 Two Toyota AE86s with different styles and stories parked next to each other, one is a 4AGE swapped USDM Toyota Corolla SR5, the other is a panda two-tone JDM Toyota Levin; both coupes but executed in different manners.
 The AE86 chassis is a canvas for many to create their ultimate car, some choose to stick with everything OEM as values rise, and others meet somewhere in the middle.

 It's really difficult to come across a true sleeper in today's car scene, everything is built to look as fast as it is but not this AW11 Toyota MR2.
 On the outside it looks just like any other well cared-for midship runabout, the supercharged decal out back means it should have around 145 HP, the Ronal Turbo wheels are beautiful selected to make this car pop but there's more than meets the eye.
-While the frunk is used for storage of goods, the rear trunk is used for storage of a 3SGTE; shoehorned into the already small engine compartment and made to look original, this updated 4 cylinder packs a turbo wallop some 100 horsepower more than the original engine.
+While the frunk is used for storage of goods and a heat exchanger, the rear houses a 3SGTE; shoehorned into the already small engine compartment and made to look original, this updated 4 cylinder packs a turbo wallop some 100 horsepower more than the original engine.
 You can't really tell the car has been swapped, the interior gives you a hint with the boost gauge mounted on the A-pillar but that's about it, even the exhaust looks like standard fare, this is how you meet the apex of keeping things looking original but going out on a limb and being a bit crazy.

 Speaking of engine swaps, this KE30 Toyota Corolla from the late 1970's has a mini-Hemi in the 1.8 Liter 3TC replacing the original 3KC.
 The original 1.2 Liter 3KC had 59 horsepower and met California emissions standards but the 3TC is a more tunable engine with a starting point of 75 horsepower, the owner here has slapped on a pair of Weber side draft carburetors to up the ante a bit.
 This generation of Corolla is a reminder of how simple cars used to be, no electronic fuel injection or computers, diagnosing any issues means getting under the hood and not plugging a computer under the dash board.
 Clean examples in some of the more fun colors offered in it's day (Yellow) are hard to come by even with Toyota selling an astronomical amount of third-generation Corollas.
 The owner here seemed to have sorted out the engine, AE86 SR5 wheels, and a slight drop in vehicle height so it looks right; just enough to get the most of a classic cruiser.